 Director – Reginald LeBorg, Screenplay – Edward Dein, Bernard Schubert & Henry Sucher, Story – Sucher, Photography (b&w) – Jack MacKenzie, Music Supervisor – Paul Sawtell, Art Direction – John B. Goodman & Abraham Grossman.
-Production Company – Universal
+Production Company – Universal.

 Acquanetta (Paula), J. Carrol Naish (Dr Fletcher), Richard Davis (Bob Whitney), Lois Collier (Joan Fletcher), Milburn Stone (Fred Mason), Evelyn Ankers (Beth Mason), Edward M. Hyans Jr (Willie), Samuel S. Hinds (Coroner), Nan Bryant (Miss Gray)

 Dr Fletcher is placed on trial for murdering a woman.
 He explains his incredible story.
 He obtained the body of a gorilla that was shot during an escape from a circus and revived it, only for it to escape from his laboratory.
 At the same time, the mysterious Paula turned up.
-She became obsessively fixated on Fletcher’s daughter’s fiancée Bob Whitney.
+She became obsessively fixated on Fletcher’s daughter’s e Bob Whitney.
 However, those who angered Paula or stood between her and Bob ended up being threatened by the gorilla.
 Fletcher then began to realise that the gorilla and Paula might be one and the same and that Paula has the ability to transform into an animal.

-Jungle Woman was the second in a trilogy of ape woman films begun with Captive Wild Woman (1943) and subsequently completed in Jungle Captive (1945).
+Jungle Woman was the second in a trilogy of ape woman films begun with Captive Wild Woman (1943) and subsequently concluded in Jungle Captive (1945).
 The first two of these starred the exotically beautiful Acquanetta as a woman who had the ability to transform into an ape when aroused (she was replaced by Vicky Lane in the third film).
 The series was a belated attempt by Universal to add another famous monster to their ongoing line-up, which already included the Frankenstein, Dracula, Mummy, Invisible Man and Wolf Man series, all of which had started to team-up and meet one another in films around this point.

 Jungle Woman is slightly above the routine.
 Director Reginald LeBorg was a genre regular who made numerous B movies during this era (see below).
 Le Borg creates some occasional atmosphere.
 There is one fair scene with Richard Davis and Lois Collier in a canoe being attacked from underneath by an ape in the water (the credibility of the scene being slightly beset by the fact that apes don’t swim).